BONALLACK & BISHOP Solicitors

-You have the right to cancel your instructions to us within 14 working days of receiving your client care letter.
+You have the right to cancel your instructions to us within 14 working days of receiving your client care letter or other form of retainer.
 You can cancel your instructions by contacting us at this office but it needs to be in writing.
 If we have already started work on your file then you may be charged if you then cancel your instructions.
 If you want us to start work earlier than 14 working days then please sign and return these terms and conditions of business by fax or email if urgent.

 Email is a non-secure method of transferring information but it is used increasingly as the first choice of communication by clients.
 If you do not wish us to use email, please make it clear to your lawyer.
 The Firm takes care with anti-virus and anti-spam protections but cannot take responsibility for breaches in security nor for non-receipt of emails filtered by spam guards.
 If your email requires immediate attention you should ensure that this is followed up with a telephone call to your lawyer.